mustajab-matrix/mustajab-matrix/README.md

 🔬 Researcher in Computational Thermodynamics

-💡 Passionate about energy, fluid modeling, scientific coding and entrepreneurship
+💡 Passionate about energy, fluid modeling, scientific computing and entrepreneurship

 🌎 Based in Canada | Open to Research & Engineering Opportunities